Finnish Security and Intelligence Service: After the Cold War

 The Service made a legislative initiative in 2012 to criminalize the espionage of exiles in Finland.
 As of April 2019, espionage of exiles was forbidden e.g. in Sweden, but not in Finland.
 On 1 January 2016, Supo was transferred under the direct control of the Interior Ministry from the National Police Board.
 Reportedly, the administrative transfer was to ensure that the Service is able to more efficiently conduct its special missions as well as to reinforce its strategic and political direction and clarify its official position both domestically and internationally.
 Newspapers reported in November 2016 that Supo was concerned about suspicious land and property transactions made by foreign nationals that could be utilized in hybrid operations, such as to accommodate unmarked military troops.
 A new bill was in process in October 2017 to allow for security authorities to monitor purchases by entities from outside the European Union (EU) buying property near military installations or broadcast towers in Finland as well as for the State to reclaim or buy strategically important property.
 The Service was involved in investigating the Turku stabbing of August 2017, which is considered Finland's first suspected terrorist attack since the end of World War II.

 Function and organization

 Function

-The Finnish Security Intelligence Service states that its core functions are counter-intelligence, counter-terrorism and other national security-related work, such as counter-proliferation activities intended to impede the proliferation of weapons of mass destruction.
+The Finnish Security and Intelligence Service states that its core functions are counter-intelligence, counter-terrorism and other national security-related work, such as counter-proliferation activities intended to impede the proliferation of weapons of mass destruction.
 It is tasked to prevent events that may cause danger to government systems, parliamentary democracy, or internal and external security of the State.
 Additionally, the Service is the responsible authority for national and international cooperation in the fight against terrorism, for preparing and maintaining terrorist threat assessments, for monitoring extremist phenomena, and for performing security clearances for personnel recruited into sensitive positions.
 Supo reports to other security authorities and the Government of Finland on its activities.
 According to the Police Act, Supo can utilize, among others, traffic data monitoring, covert intelligence gathering, undercover activities, pseudo purchases, and controlled delivery to fulfill its missions.